 “On the front page of the Times of Feb.
 25 is a picture which should make a magnificent war memorial.
 It is the picture of the Marines of the 5thDivision, raising Old Glory atop Mount Suribachi.
 There are war statues aplenty, but most of them are fictional.
 Reproduced in bronze, this actual scene should make good art and a fitting tribute to American men and American valor.”

-Texas elementary school student Rabel McNutt was blessed to have a godfather in Mr. Walter D. Ehlers, who was the oldest holder of the Congressional Medal of Honor at the time of his death.
-The New York Times wrote the following on February 21, 2014, one day after he died: “Walter D. Ehlers, who received the Medal of Honor for his exploits as an Army sergeant in the D-Day invasion of France and came to personify the heroism of the G.I.s who stormed the beaches of Normandy on June 6, 1944, died on Thursday in Long Beach, Calif.
+Texas elementary school student Rabel McNutt was blessed to have a godfather in Mr. Walter D. Ehlers.
+The New York Times wrote the following on February 21, 2014, one day after he died: “Walter D. Ehlers, who received the Congressional Medal of Honor for his exploits as an Army sergeant in the D-Day invasion of France and came to personify the heroism of the G.I.s who stormed the beaches of Normandy on June 6, 1944, died on Thursday in Long Beach, Calif.
 He was 92.”

 A farm boy from Kansas, Walter Ehlers and his brother, Roland, joined the American Army before Pearl Harbor because they were upset when they read the Germans were burning “bibles and books.”
 By the time Roland and big brother Walter arrived at Omaha Beach, they had already invaded North Africa and Sicily.
 The farm boys from Kansas fought side by side until the U.S. military changed its policy, and the boys were placed in separate units while training for the invasion of Hitler’s Europe in England during the Spring of 1944.